 The Ronix Vault Wakeboard is one of the most versatile beginner/intermediate boards on the market.
 First off, the board’s subtle three-stage rocker serves as a stable mounting surface.

 As you can see in this video, the toe-side fins are a bit shorter than those on the heel-side.
 Plus, the toe-side rail is thinner and sharper.
 Meanwhile, the heel-side rail is full and raised.
-The well-balanced design makes it easier or newbies to build confidence and expand their skill sets.
-After all, many beginners struggle to keep their shoulders and hips apart.
+The well-balanced design makes it easier for newbies to build confidence and expand their skill sets.

 The Ronix Vault is available in three sizes, including 134, 139, and 144 inches.
 The neon green logo and stark black colorway are also a nice touch.

 - The Ronix Vault features two fins

 - Available in three standard sizes (134, 139, and 144 centimeters